Redant136/Cookbook/Homemade - Antoine Chevalier/Homemade - Antoine Chevalier.md

 8. Add soy sauce to taste and serve

 # Dinner
+## Chicken
+### Curry Chicken
+3~4 servings
+#### Ingredients
+- 2 Chicken breast
+- 3 Potatoes
+- 2 Carrots
+- Curry Powder
+- 1 Onion
+- 2 cloves of garlic
+- Laurel leaf (optional)
+- Rice (optional)
+- Other ingredients or spices to taste
+#### Instructions
+1. Chop the onion and crush the garlic.
+Place both into a pot with olive oil and let the onions soften on medium heat while chopping the other ingredients
+2. Clean and peel the potatoes and carrots into 1/2 inch to 1 inch cubes.
+Place aside.
+3. Take the chicken breast and cut into 1/2 inch cubes or slices.
+4. Place the chicken and vegetables into the pot.
+Mix in the curry powder and fill the pot with water until all the ingredients are covered.
+5. Add the laurel leaf and other ingredients and let simmer for around 30 minutes or until the potatoes and carrots are cooked and soft.
+6. While the curry is cooking, cook 3 to 4 cups of rice.
+7. Serve with curry poured over a serving of rice and enjoy.
 ## Beef
 ### Filet mignon and potatoes
 2 Servings, ~30 minutes